ibm-cloud-architecture/refarch-integration/docs/icp-deploy.md

 ![](devops-icp.png)

 ## Install docker
-No we will not do it again.
-See [docker download](https://docs.docker.com/engine/installation/)
+If you do not have docker install on your development machine, we will not describe it again ;-).
+See [docker download](https://docs.docker.com/engine/installation/).
+You need it on the build server where you have Jenkins or other CI tool.

 ## Install Kubectl
 You need to have kubectl on your development computer, on build server and on the ICP development server.